 MD/PhD students will be hooded for the MD degree by Yasmin Hurd, PhD, MD/PhD Program Director.

-Either their PhD Dissertation Advisors or Program Directors, Ross Cagan, PhD, Associate Dean Graduate School of Biomedical Sciences or Basil Hanss, PhD, Associate Dean, Graduate School of Biomedical Sciences; Janice Gabrilove, MD, Director, Clinical Research Education Programs (CRTP, MSCR & PhD); Nils Hennig, MD, MPH, PhD, Director, Master of Public Health; Randi Zinberg, MS, MS, CGC, Director, Graduate Program in Genetic Counseling.
+Either their PhD Dissertation Advisors or Program Directors, Ross Cagan, PhD, Associate Dean, Graduate School of Biomedical Sciences or Basil Hanss, PhD, Associate Dean, Graduate School of Biomedical Sciences; Janice Gabrilove, MD, Director, Clinical Research Education Programs (CRTP, MSCR & PhD); Nils Hennig, MD, PhD, MPH, Director, Graduate Program in Public Health (MPH, MD-MPH) ; Randi Zinberg, MS, MS, CGC, Director, Graduate Program in Genetic Counseling.

 MD/PhD students not hooded by their PhD dissertation advisor will be hooded by Yasmin Hurd, PhD, MD/PhD Program Director.